User Properties allow you to label your users based on preferences, behaviors or attributes unique to your app.

 Currency code is a three letter ISO 4217 currency code

-The user properties state is on the server, and the SDK is a pass thru agent for client state change requests.
+The user properties state is managed on Flurry with the Flurry SDK passing client state change requests.
 There are 4 groups of operations (set, add, remove, flag).

-For (set, add), the fist parameter is a key, and the second parameter can be either a value, or a list of values.
+For (set, add), the first parameter is a key, and the second parameter can be either a value, or a list of values.

 For (remove), the first parameter is a key, and the second parameter can be either a value, a list of values, or omitted to remove all values.

 For (flag), the first parameter is a key and there is no second parameter.

 Sets and replaces (if any exist) the value(s) for the property.

 Adds a User Property value(s).
 Adding values already included in the state has no effect and does not error.